kt-sa-terraform/aws-patterns/patterns/ec2-terraform-user-data/Implement.md

 ## 1. Architecture

 ### 1. Scenario
+- Install software to EC2 after provisioning
+- Get sensitive variables from AWS system manager parameters store
 ### 2. Describe
+-
+-
 ### 3. Implement
+- Create parameters in AWS system manager parameters store.
+- Create user_data.sh which has variables in scripts, use  ${secret} in script.
+- Create datasource which get value from parameters store
+- Use templatefile fuction and pass variables to script
+- run terraform

 ## 2. Terraform
 ### 1. How to install software during provisioning EC2
 Provisioning EC2 and with pre-install parkages during provisioning can be done with following methods: